-- Cash and cash equivalents, estimated third-party payor settlements, accounts payable and accrued expenses: The carrying amount reported in the balance sheet approximates their fair value due to the short-term nature of these instruments. - Assets limited as to use: Amounts reported in the balance sheet approximate fair value.
-See Note 19 for fair value measurement disclosures. - Derivative financial instruments: The carrying amount reported in the balance sheet for derivative financial instruments approximates its fair value.
-See Note 19 for fair value measurement disclosures. - Long-term debt: Fair values of the Corporation's revenue notes are based on current traded value.
-The carrying amount reported in the balance sheet for debt totals approximately \$291,417,000 and \$297,590,000 at July 31, 2016 and 2015, respectively, with a fair value of approximately \$298,240,000 and \$298,991,000, respectively.
+- Cash and cash equivalents: The carrying amount reported in the balance sheet for cash and cash equivalents approximates its fair value. - Assets limited as to use: Amounts reported in the balance sheet approximate fair value.
+See Note 18 for fair value measurement disclosures. - Accounts payable and accrued expenses: The carrying amount reported in the balance sheet for accounts payable and accrued expenses approximates its fair value. - Estimated third-party payor settlements: The carrying amount reported in the balance sheet for estimated third-party payor settlements approximates its fair value. - Derivative financial instruments: The carrying amount reported in the balance sheet for derivative financial instruments approximates its fair value.
+See Note 18 for fair value measurement disclosures. - Long-term debt: Fair values of the Corporation's revenue notes are based on current traded value.
+The carrying amount reported in the balance sheet for debt totals approximately \$285,033,000 and \$291,416,000 at July 31, 2017 and 2016, respectively, with a fair value of approximately \$287,455,000 and \$297,581,000, respectively.
 Based on inputs used in determining the estimated fair value, the Corporation's long-term debt would be classified as Level 2 in the fair value hierarchy.

-19. Fair Value Measurement
+18. Fair Value Measurement

 Following is a description of the valuation methodologies used for assets and liabilities at fair value.
-There have been no changes in the methodologies used at July 31, 2016 and 2015.
+There have been no changes in the methodologies used at July 31, 2017 and 2016.